dapowan/LIMU-BERT-Public/README.md

 - [`utils.py`](./utils.py) : some helper functions for preprocessing data or separating dataset.

 ## News
+[02/10/2023] Our latest work [UniHAR](https://dapowan.github.io/wands_unihar/) is accepted to MobiCom 2023, which is an universal human activity recognition built upon LIMU-BERT.

 [03/03/2022] We build a docker image with the environment to run the code directly.
 Many thanks to [BryanBo-Cao](https://github.com/BryanBo-Cao).

 [20/01/2022] We upload trained models (i.e., LIMU-BERT and LIMU-GRU) under the _saved_ folder.